BYUcs236ta/cs236_Decker_Goodrich/Homework/HW03c.md

-# HW03b
+# HW03c
 ---
 ### Question 1

-Find the FIRST sets for all of the productions with the following non-terminals (on the left-hand side) from Project 2:
+Find the FOLLOW sets for all of the productions with the following non-terminals (on the left-hand side) from Project 2:
 ```
 rule
 query